xxtui-main/flymd-xxtui/README.en.md

 | **Tabs & Sticky Notes Toolkit** | Tab right-click menu supports opening in a new instance, renaming files, and one-click creating sticky note windows that stay on your desktop |

 > 💡 The AI Assistant extension installs silently on first launch.
 If you uninstall it, FlyMD will never auto-install it again.
+> ⚠️ The built-in AI models are designed to lower the barrier to using AI so more people can benefit from its convenience and efficiency.
+To keep the writing experience stable for everyone, FlyMD applies strict rate limits to these built-in models—please do not abuse this free quota.

 ### Smart Document Recognition & Desktop Sticky Notes